The solar paradox: boom, bust or both?

 Cost cuts are putting solar power further along the road to “grid parity” - the ultimate goal of making it cheaper to install solar power than to buy conventional electricity from the grid.

-Solar companies have launched cost cutting programs, ranging from job cuts and factory closures to reducing of investment into research and development.
+Solar companies have launched cost cutting programmes, ranging from job cuts and factory closures to reducing of investment into research and development.

 The remaining production costs include polysilicon, the main raw material for the industry, which is produced by groups including Wacker Chemie and Hemlock Semiconductor, a joint venture between Dow Corning, Shin-Etsu Handotai and Mitsubishi Materials.